Robbiekruszynski/web-design-process/README.md

 * Easy to find amenities and billing
 * Make sure splash page is attractive and doesn't overwhelm the user
 * Responsive on mobile with no overflow
-* Usage of flex box with spacing or css grid helps store information in an accessable way
+* Usage of flex box with spacing or css grid helps store information in an accessible way
 * Color scheme to go along with interior layout will provide consistency physical to digital
 * Usage of interesting / readable font helps keep interest in provided information
 * Avoid "hard" layout / overload of information in a small space